Lobarr/gizo-python-sdk/README.md

 gizo = Gizo(export_file="./tmp/.gizo")

 ```
-> Config file holds currently connected dispatcher and user's public and private keypair
+> Config file holds currently connected dispatcher, jobs deployed from the SDK and user's public and private keys

+> Default config file for main network is `.gizo` and for the test network is `.gizo-test`

-> Important - config file should be kept safe as keypair could be used to execute private jobs (treat as environment variables)
+> Important - config file should be kept safe as keypair could be used to execute user's private jobs (treat as environment variables)

 ## API
 ### Version
 Returns dispatcher node's version information
 ```python
 from gizo-sdk import Gizo

 gizo = Gizo()
 version = gizo.Version()
 ````

-### Example return
+#### Example return

 ```python
 {